Lithium’s Supercycle: Brought to You by the EV Revolution

 And thanks to the need for powerful, lightweight, rechargeable batteries…

-Every electronic gadget you’ve owned in the past 15 years has contained lithium.
+Every electronic gadget you’ve owned in the past 15 years has probably contained lithium.

 The Electric Vehicle Revolution